Ways to Successive Sow

 Stagger sowing dates of the same crop (intervals).

-Cilantro is a fast-maturing, cool season crop taking only 50 DTM, but it tends to flower quickly (bolt) in the heat.
+Cilantro is a fast-maturing, frost-tolerant crop taking only 50 DTM, but it tends to flower quickly ("bolt") in the heat.
 By sowing cilantro every 1 to 2 weeks, you can ensure a continuous supply into early summer and again in fall.